iii-org/deploy-devops/README.md

 # deploy-devops
-## Environment
+## Installation environment and requriments

-* 1 Ubuntu20.04 LTS VM  (The minimum resource configuration of a virtual machine is 4 vcore, 8G ram, 32G HD; however, for production environment, it should be 3 or more VMs with 8 vcore, 16G ram, 120G SSD)
+* 1 Ubuntu20.04 LTS VM (The minimum resource configuration of a virtual machine is 4 vcore, 8G ram, 32G HD; however, for production environment, it should be 3 or more VMs with 8 vcore, 16G ram, 200G SSD)
-  * VM1(iiidevops1, 10.20.0.71): Harbor 2.1 Server, Rancher Server, NFS Server
-  * VM2(iiidevops2, 10.20.0.72): Kubernetes node(control plane + etcd + worker node), used to run GitLab ce-12.10.6 Server, Redmine 4.1.1, etc.
 * Before installation, you should decide on these configuration settings
-  * IP of VM1 and VM2
+  * IP of VM
-  * Deploy mode:IP or DNS
-    - IP : External access IP of VM1 and VM2
+  * Deploy mode:DNS or IP or nip.io or xip.io (nip.io and xip.io are only for test environment)
     - DNS: Domain names of III DevOps, GitLab, Redmine, Harbor.
-(If you choose DNS deployment mode but do not provide a domain name, it will automatically use the xip.io service to become your domain name)
+	- IP : External access IP of VM
   * GitLab root password
-  * Rancher admin password
-  * Redmine admin password
+  * Harbor, Rancher, Redmine, Sonarqube admin password
-  * Harbor admin passowrd
-  * III-devops super user account ('admin' and 'root' are not allowed)
+  * III DevOps super user account ('admin' and 'root' are not allowed)
-  * III-devops super user E-Mail
+  * III DevOps super user E-Mail
-  * III-devops super user password
+  * III DevOps super user password

-* During the installation process, you should be able to get the following setup information through GitLab Web UI
-  * GitLab private token

-* You can scale out the Kubernetes nodes (VM3, VM4, VM5...) and scale up the VM1 according to actual performance requirements.
+* You can scale out the Kubernetes nodes (VM2, VM3, VM4, VM5...) and scale up the VM1 according to actual performance requirements.

+* You should add firewall policy allow rules - From src(User) To dest(VM) TCP port 80/443/3443/5544/30000~32767

 # Step 1.
-Download deploy-devops and Install docker (VM1)
+Download deploy-devops and Install docker

 > ```bash
 > wget https://raw.githubusercontent.com/iii-org/deploy-devops/master/bin/iiidevops_install.pl;